datautvikling/nace-predictor/README.md

 ### analysis

-Not an application in itself, but a collectionof scripts/queries used to analyse results produced by use of the model and API.
+Not an application in itself, but a collection of scripts/queries used to analyse results produced by use of the model and API.

 ## Training, providing and using a model